 Principles of Dispersive Chirped Mirrors

-The basic idea of chirped mirror designs is that the Bragg wavelength is not constant but varies within the structure, so that light at different wavelengths penetrates to a different extent into the mirror structure and thus experiences a different group delay.
+The basic idea of chirped mirror designs is that the Bragg wavelength is not constant but varies within the structure (along the propagation direction), so that light at different wavelengths penetrates to a different extent into the mirror structure and thus experiences a different group delay.